namedyangfan/R_Aquanty/SnowAccumulation_R/README.md

 * combine_rain_snow: sum up the rain and snow melt raster for HGS model input

-*snow_depth_unit_conversion: convert the unit of the snow depth raster by multiplyng a constant
+* snow_depth_unit_conversion: convert the unit of the snow depth raster by multiplyng a constant

 # Method

 ## write_weighted_temp_raster(crs,mods,tmax_file_path,tmin_file_path,weighted_temp_raster_file_path,weighted_coef)
-* crs: projection of the raster assumes all the raster files are in the same projection
+* crs: projection of the raster.
+Assumes all the raster files are in the same projection
 * mods: a list of matching pattern, this pattern is used to look for temperature files.
 Assuming tmin and tmax have the same matching pattern.
 * tmax_file_path: folder directory of the maximum temperature raster
 * tmin_file_path: folder directory of the minimum temperature raster
-* weighted_temp_raster_file_path: the directory where the folder **weighted_temp_raster** can be created. **weighted_temp_raster** is create to contain all the weighted temperature output files.
+* weighted_temp_raster_file_path: the directory where the folder *weighted_temp_raster* can be created. *weighted_temp_raster* is create to contain all the weighted temperature output files.
 * weighted_coef: the weighted temperature is calcualted by ** tmin + weighted_coef(tmax-tmin) **
 ```
 write_weighted_temp_raster(mods = c('_1.asc','_2.asc','_3.asc'),